Size bias for one and all: Size bias and Skorohod embedding

 Skorohod's embedding theorem states that given a nonconstant mean zero random variable $X$, there is a random time $T$ for Brownian motion $(W_t)_{t \ge 0}$ such that $X =^d W_T$.
 We discuss Skorohod's proof as presented, for example, in \cite{durrett,obloj}.
 The proof is based on the construction of a joint distribution for a dependent pair $(U,V)$ with $U,V \ge 0$ so that, with the pair independent of the Brownian motion, the random time $T := T_{U,V} := \inf\{t: W_t \notin [-U,V]\}$ yields $X =^d W_T$.
 Since $\p(W_T=V|U,V)=U/(U+V))$, and the function $(u,v) \mapsto u/(u+v)$ is nonlinear, it is somewhat surprising that a simple distribution of $(U,V)$ can satisfy $X =^d W_{T_{U,V}}$.
 That distribution, specified in \cite{durrett,obloj} by the formula

-is the same\footnote{apart from a notational switch between $-u$ and $u$; we write $-u \le 0 \le v$ and they write $u \le 0 \le v$.} as the distribution \eqref{final recipe} in our size bias treatment.
+where $\mu$ is the distribution of $X$, is the same\footnote{apart from a notational switch between $-u$ and $u$; we write $-u \le 0 \le v$ and they write $u \le 0 \le v$.} as the distribution \eqref{final recipe} below in our size bias treatment.
 Display \eqref{kill} highlights how size bias overcomes the nonlinearity of $(u,v) \mapsto u/(u+v)$.
 The excellent survey by Ob\l\'{o}j \cite{obloj} should be consulted for the history and connections to \emph{the potential of a measure.}

 To define the joint distribution for $(U,V)$ in $[0,\infty)^2$, consider random variables $A,B$ with values in $[0,\infty)$ with distribution given by \ignore{

 }

 since $X$ is nonconstant and mean zero, both $p_-:=\p(X<0)>0$ and $p_+ := \p(X>0)>0$, so the conditioning is elementary.
 Note that